50+ Gorgeous Ideas for a Dark Feminine Bedroom

 When your color palette is dramatic, raw textures help things feel more down-to-earth.
 Try mixing in linen bedding, exposed wood beams, or a stone lamp base.

 These elements break up the formality of a dark room and make it feel more relaxed.
-Use materials like jute, reclaimed wood, and concrete to give your space some grit.
+Use materials such as jute, reclaimed wood, or concrete to ground a dramatic palette with texture and depth.

 Even an unfinished edge on a nightstand can bring in that “perfectly imperfect” vibe.
 If you like a more neutral palette, go with dark taupes or grays and add texture with wall treatments.